 Segregated schools and educational inequality made literacy difficult.
 Similarly, earning money to survive was difficult enough, let alone vote.

 Black women like Sojourner Truth were pivotal in the suffragist movement.
-Yet it wasn’t until the passage of the Voting Rights Act in 1965 (long after Truth’s death), that Black women could vote.
+Yet it wasn’t until the passage of the Voting Rights Act in 1965 (long after Truth’s death), that Black women could vote without facing racial discrimination.
 Only at the height of the Civil Rights Movement was this accomplished.

 How (and Who of) The Suffragist Movement Will be Remembered